DIY Repairing Your AC Unit In San Diego

 If your evaporator coils are frozen, this is directly related to airflow, and might be as simple as changing your air filter.
 But that isn’t always the case.

 Your evaporator coils are the mechanism that cools air before it enters your home.
 If they are frozen, they’re not getting enough warmth from outsize airflow.
 Another possible DIY fix for this is your vents are closed.
 Check each vent in your home and make sure they are open.

 2. Properly Sized Unit Not Dehumidifying Home

 It’s possible you have too much humidity in your home caused by another issue entirely, such a as a leak or open windows.
-Same Day Heating & Air Conditioning will always check for these issues upon inspection.
+Same Day Heating, Cooling, Plumbing will always check for these issues upon inspection.

 Professional Fixes for Your Cycling Issues

 It might sound nice to have your home cooled as quickly as possible, but that’s not what you actually want to happen.
 If your thermostat is shutting off the system before the humid air comes across the cooling coil to dehumidify, this can cause a larger issue.
 Unfortunately, your only options are to replace the unit or add duct to an expanded space in your home, such as your garage or basement.

 Many homeowners think you can add refrigerant to a home air conditioning unit like you can with your car, and the issue is fixed.
 But this is not the case.
 If an HVAC contractor is telling you otherwise, it is a scam.
 Talk to Same Day Heating, Cooling, Plumbing about this problem, we can give you the best recommendation based on the size and SEER rating of your unit.
 Want to read more about SEER?
 Scroll below.

 3. Electrical Malfunction

 Wiring and control boards can become worn out over time.
 If you think your unit has an electrical issues, do not try to fix it yourself.